Scrabble Help: 10 Tips to Improve Your Game Fast

 Even if you don't remember all of them, a Q should never be a reason to worry, because the word "QI" can be played almost anywhere.
 If you are lucky, you will be able to place it on a triple letter going both ways.

 That would be a resulting score of at least 74 points for just two letters.
 Not bad, eh?
+Now, do you think you could learn to love the letter Q?

 2. Watch for Prefixes and Suffixes